jeff-wise/lulo-haskell/README.md

 ------------------------------------------------------------------------

-Lulo is a data specification format.
-It allows you define *schemas*.
-With schemas, you can define the structure of your data with a collection of **Algebraic Data Types**.
-Additionally, schemas may contain constraints, sometimes called **Refinement Types**, on those types in order to precisely enforce the possible values of the data.
+Lulo is a format for defining data types that may be shared between between multiple programs.

+You specify the structure of your data in *schema files* using **Algebraic Data Types** and **Refinement Types**.

 Then you can:

-  * Validate that a JSON / YAML document matches a schema.
+  * Validate that a JSON / YAML document matches a schema (has the same structure / permitted values).
   * Automatically parse a JSON / YAML document that matches a schema.
     Parsing is flexible -- you can map the parsed data to any data structure.
   * Generate HTML documentation for a schema.

-With Lulo you can declare your data types in schema files and use the same data in different parts of your application.
-The data will always be the same because the parsing is done automatically according to the types defined in the schemas.

-If your application provides an open data format for interfacing with an API or creating custom scripts, then clients will be able to create their own programs and use your data by just using Lulo and the data schemas.
-Plus, clients can use the generated HTML documentation as a guide.
+Because of the validation and automatic parsing that Lulo provides, you can declare your data format in one location (a set of schema files) and ensure that it is interpreted correctly in all locations.

+Additionally, if your application allows customers to send data through your API or create custom scripts, you only need to provide the relevant schema files so that they can validate or generate correct data to interact with your application.
+As a bonus, the schema files come with automatically generated HTML documentation for your clients.

-> #### Lulo is Defined With Lulo
+#### Lulo is Defined With Lulo

->
-> Lulo can be defined using Lulo, and in fact, it is.
-Schemas are just
-> documents, and Lulo parses them the same way that it parse any other document.
+Lulo can be defined using Lulo, and in fact, it is.
+Schemas are just documents, and Lulo parses them the same way that it parse any other document.

-> This implies the existence of a **schema schema** which defines
-> the format of all schemas.
+This implies the existence of a **schema schema** which defines the format of all schemas.

->
-> The schema schema is hard-coded into the implementation because the
-> schema schema is a schema, and we cannot parse a schema without the schema schema.
+The schema schema is hard-coded into the implementation because the schema schema is a schema, and we cannot parse a schema without the schema schema.

->
+:confused:

-> Since Lulo itself is a schema, it's HTML documentation can be
-> automatically generated -- it is self-documenting.
+Since Lulo itself is a schema, it's HTML documentation can be automatically generated -- it is self-documenting.

 ### Contents